burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 **Abstract Class.** A class that contains at least *one* pure virtual function.

 **LValue (expression)**.
-An `LValue` evaluates during compile time to some persistent value with conceptually an address in memory where you can store something.
+An `LValue` evaluates during compile time to some persistent value which conceptually has an address in memory where you can store something.
 Informally that is something to the left of the operator equals.

 LValues is an attribute to describe expressions in the Language, not value, even "value" is presented in the term.

 **RValue (expression)**.
 An RValue evaluates a result that is stored only transiently.
 An expression from which the address cannot be taken conceptually.
 This is something that, at least in principle, can be encoded in the code of generated instructions for the processor.
 In this way, the value is not stored as a memory object, but encoded in the instruction itself.
 Rvalue is an attribute to describe *expressions* in the Language.